Home / Retirement planner / Case studies / What I would do differently now: Retirement plans are shifting with the times

 We asked people how these world-shifting events have impacted their retirement plans and what they plan to do differently.
 Here’s what they said.

-“My husband and I are both semi-retired.
-We have what we need – or think we do, but who knows?
+“My husband and I are semi-retired, and both recently applied for the Age Pension.
+I want to continue part-time work, as I love working with creative teams, but I may feel differently in a few years.
+Right now, we have what we need – or think we do, but who knows?
 During this economic uncertainty, we have wanted to future-proof our retirement plans.
-A good financial adviser was recommended to us, and we found there are things we can do now that could pay off down the road, such as having a good retirement saving strategy and investing in precious metals that tend to maintain their value during inflation.”
+A good financial adviser was recommended to us, and we found there are things we can do now that could pay off down the road, such as having a good retirement saving strategy and solid investments.”

 About the author